 Many of these individuals do not realize that their hearing loss may be a compensable work injury.
 However, workers who suffer from hearing loss collectively receive approximately $242 million for hearing loss disability through Workers’ Compensation benefits, according to the U.S. Department of Labor.

-If you are injured on the job in a work-related accident, such as suffering a very loud noise that damages your hearing; or, if you are exposed to loud volume over time that slowly degrades your ability to hear, you may be entitled to compensation.
-Injured workers can file a claim for Workers’ Compensation benefits.
+If you are injured on the job in a work-related accident, such as exposure very loud noise that damages your hearing; or, if you are exposed to loud volume over time that slowly degrades your ability to hear, induces Tinnitus, ringing in the ears or a perforated eardrum you may be entitled to compensation.
+Injured workers can file a claim for Pennsylvania Workers’ Compensation benefits.
 Workers’ Compensation provides workers with a no-fault, immediate right to payment of medical expenses relating to their work-injury, as well as lost wages.
 Typically, when an employee files for Workers’ Compensation, they waive their right to file a personal injury lawsuit against their employer.
 However, if you receive Workers’ Compensation for your hearing loss, you still may be able to sue any third parties responsible for your hearing loss injury.

 Workers’ Compensation laws vary by state.
 In Pennsylvania, you must be evaluated by a hearing specialist to determine the “percentage” of your hearing loss.
 The Pennsylvania’s Workers’ Compensation Act provides that a hearing loss of 10 percent or more in both ears (“binaural hearing loss”) is covered by Workers’ Compensation.
 People who suffer a 10 percent hearing loss often report that they are unable to hear the television or voices over the telephone.